Firing upheld for officers who mocked Elijah McClain’s chokehold death

 Dittrich texted the photo to Nathan Woodyard, one of the officers who had originally detained McClain and was on administrative leave following the incident.
 The commission’s report states that the fired officers later defended their actions as an effort to cheer up Woodyard, who had been in a group chat with other officers but grew withdrawn after McClain’s death.

-Woodyard did not respond to the photo, but Dittrich later sent it Rosenblatt, who had also taken part in detaining McClain.
+Woodyard did not respond to the photo, but Dittrich later sent it to Rosenblatt, who also had taken part in detaining McClain.
 Rosenblatt responded to the picture, texting “ha ha.”

 Woodyard never replied to the photo but later told Dittrich in person he found the picture inappropriate, saying, “Hey, that’s not cool dude.”